raspberrypi/documentation/configuration/screensaver.md

 Add `consoleblank=0` to turn screen blanking off completely, or edit it to set the number of seconds of inactivity before the console will blank.
 Note the kernel command line must be a single line of text.

-## On the Desktop (PIXEL)
+## On the Raspberry Pi Desktop

-By default, PIXEL does not have any easy-to-use screensaver software installed, although the screensaver is enabled.
+By default, the Raspberry Pi Desktop does not have any easy-to-use screensaver software installed, although the screensaver is enabled.
 Firstly, you should install the X Windows screensaver application.

 ```
 sudo apt-get install xscreensaver